JOHNNY’S TODAY & YESTERDAYS

 About an hour-and-a-half ago, Johnny was stepping out of the elevator in his building when a Saber burst through the lobby windows with deliberate and dangerous speed.
 He dodged it only to have the car turn and take another run at him.

 Another elevator opened in time to provide him refuge from the seemingly homicidal car.
 Johnny pushed the occupants to the back as the Saber crashed into the open doorway.
 They were trapped, waiting to see what the insane car would do next.
 The Saber then revved its engines and attempted to pull back, but its body had splintered and become entwined with the damaged elevator and wall.
 It heaved back and forth, like a manic trapped animal, only to stop moving when a shower of sparks erupted from the spoilers on its twin hoods.
-The occupants of the elevator stared in shock as the engines died with a slow, pitiful whine.
+The occupants of the elevator stared in shock as the motors died with a slow, pitiful whine.
 Johnny led them over the vehicle, checking to make sure there were no injuries before he left the building.

 When he stepped onto the sidewalk another Saber left the road and drove toward him.
 An unlucky woman got between them and was swept under the car, followed by a muffled scream and an unpleasant sound of compression.
 The Saber did not slow its progress toward Johnny.